adamgligor/adamgligor.github.io/_posts/2016-1-10-Javascript map reduce.md

 ---
 layout: post
-title: Map-reduce with javascript
+title: Javascript array map and reduce functions
 ---

-Map and reduce come from functional programming.
-These are higher order functions, that are usefull for processing arrays.
+Map and reduce are array functions are usefull for all kinds of processing.
-A higher order function is a function whose inputs or return can be of type function.
+They are higher order function is a function whose inputs or return can be of type function.

-In this post we'll take a look at some very simple map-reduce examples with javascript.
+In this post we'll take a look at some very simple usage examples with javascript.

 ## Example 1